|

 Responsibilities:

-outside guests and visitors with kindness, integrity, and
+kindness, integrity, and professionalism

 |